jzbrooks/awesome-kotlin/README.md

 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
 * [Blueprint](https://github.com/popovanton0/Blueprint) - 📐 A library that draws a blueprint on top of your Jetpack Compose composables.
 It visualizes dimensions, like paddings and sizes.
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement
-* [levibostian/Shutter-Android](https://github.com/levibostian/Shutter-Android) - an Android library to take photos, record videos, pick images/videos from gallery, with ease.
-Written in Kotlin.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framework on kotlin using MVP architecture.